JeffryGonzalez/applied-angular-nov-lab/labs/counter.md

 Write the code in your component to display in this element the values `Fizz`, `Buzz`, `FizzBuzz` or nothing, based on the rules as the user increments and decrements the counter.

-### Check Your Work

-Is your component fizzbuzzing properly?

-Clear the filter in the test runner and set it to `@playwright:@step-4`.

-If the tests pass, move on to the next step.

 ## Prefs (Advanced)

 This practice is about lifting state.
-There are no tests to verify this, so free-style it.

 In the `src/app/counter/pages` folder add a new component called `prefs.component.ts`.